-Distinguished by its rigorous academic program and exceptional music offerings, Special Music School is a diverse community drawing students from all five boroughs.
-The high school admits 50 students per grade, for a total enrollment of 200 students.
-The High School is located at the Martin Luther King, Jr. Educational Complex on Amsterdam Ave. at 65th St.
+Special Music School is a diverse community drawing students from all five boroughs.
+Located at the Martin Luther King, Jr. Educational Complex on Amsterdam Ave. at 65th St., the high school admits 50 students per grade, for a total enrollment of 200 students.

 Colleges and Conservatory Admissions Officers, please direct your inquiries regarding Special Music School to Patricia Skelly at firstname.lastname@example.org.